calint/tang-nano-20k--riscv--cache-sdram/notes/ip-blocks-gui-configuration/README.md

 * RCD=3 gives RAS violation in both emulators
 * RCD=4 gives no timing violation in emulators

-In the use case of cache, when reading or writing 8 values or more, RCD=3 does not give timing violation RAS or RCD in both emulators
+In the use case of cache, when reading or writing 8 values or more, RCD=3 does not give timing violation RAS or RCD in either emulators